Frequently asked questions

 If your therapist believes you may be at risk of harming yourself or someone else, your therapist has a duty of care.
 This may mean that other parties may be informed.
 This is very rare.

 If your insurance pays for your sessions, we may need to share some information with your insurer about your treatment.

 Yes.
 CBT (Cognitive Behavioural Therapy) has been recommended by NICE for the treatment of several problems.
 At The Therapy Practice we strongly believe that a tailored approach to treatment for each client is most important.
 We therefore draw on a number of different approaches, including cognitive behavioural approaches, mindfulness, psychodynamic- and humanistic thinking and EMDR.

 EMDR (Eye Movement Desensitisation and Reprocessing) is a powerful and often fast treatment method that can be used to reduce distress about specific experiences.

 There is a strong body of research supporting its benefits and effectiveness.
 It can be used for a wide variety of problems, but is mostly used for trauma, anxiety and phobia's.

 Christa, Stephanie, Daniel and Bibi provide EMDR at The Therapy Practice London.
 Please contact us if you want to know more.

 Do you offer sessions in the evening?

 Yes, we run sessions in the day, evening and Saturday and Sunday morning.
-These are high in demand and there might be a wait.
-Please contact us for details.
+Please contact us for details and availability.